Employment and Unemployment Among Youth Technical Note

 to be recalled to a job from which they had been laid off need not have been looking for

 work to be classified as unemployed.
 Looking for full-time work refers to 35 hours or more

 per week; part-time work refers to fewer than 35 hours per week.

 Civilian labor force.
 This group comprises all persons classified as employed or

 Unemployment rate.
 The unemployment rate is the number of unemployed persons as a

 percent of the civilian labor force.

-Industry and class of worker for the employed relate to the job held in
+Industry and class of worker.
+This information applies to the job held during the

-Self-employed workers are those who work for profit or fees in their own
+Self-employed workers.
+Included in this group are those who work for profit or fees

-persons whose businesses are incorporated are included with private wage and
+businesses are incorporated are included with private wage and salary workers.